Folarin Balogun: 2022–23: Loan to Reims

 In August 2022, he moved on loan to French club Reims.
 Balogun scored on his debut for the club on August 7, a 4–1 defeat to Marseille; fellow Arsenal loanee Nuno Tavares, also on his debut, scored for Marseille in the match.
 On January 29, 2023, Balogun scored a late goal in stoppage time to seal a 1–1 draw away to league leaders Paris Saint-Germain.
 It was his eleventh goal in Ligue 1 during the season, the most of any player aged 21 or under in Europe's top five leagues.
 Three days later, Balogun scored his first senior hat-trick in a 4–2 win over Lorient, his fourteenth goal of the season in Ligue 1.
 This made him the top scorer in Ligue 1 at that time.
-He finished the season with 21 goals, to be the fourth top scorer in the league.
+He finished the season with 21 goals, the fourth top scorer in the league.

 Upon his return to Arsenal for the 2023–24 season, Balogun stated he would not leave the club again on loan.
 In August 2023, he was reported to have attracted interest from Chelsea, Inter Milan, and Monaco.